stcarrez/resource-embedder/README.md

 extern const struct config_content *config_get_content(const char* name);
 ```

+## Version 1.2.1  - Jul 2022
+- Fix alire package to allow running are from any alire project

 ## Version 1.2.0  - Jan 2022
 - Fix Ada generator to be able to use other binary content types
   such as `System.Storage_Elements.Storage_Array`